 The Quality Assurance Manager has to keep the Work Plan up to date and is responsible for the communication between the group and the tutor.
 Moreover, he is responsible for the whole process of the project.
 He makes sure that the products meet the requirements and are handed in time.
 The Quality Assurance Manager is rotated after the first three weeks and two weeks after that.

-The role of the materials manager is responsible for the provided materials, with the purpose of maintaining their initial state until the end of the project.
+The materials manager is responsible for the provided materials, with the purpose of maintaining their initial state until the end of the project.
 The role of materials manager is not changed during the course.

 Weekly Schedules